-The college offers an extensive program in Peer Tutoring.
-Students in need of a tutor may complete a request form in the Counseling Office.
-Students who wish to apply for tutoring positions should also contact the Counseling Office.
+The college offers an extensive program in peer, para-professional, and professional tutoring.
+This service is free.
+Students in need of a tutor may complete a required form in the Special Populations Office, located on the first floor of the Student Center Building, Room 141.
+Students who wish to apply for tutoring positions should also contact the Special Populations Office.
+Tutorial hours are 9 a.m. to 7 p.m.
+Monday-Thursday and 9 a.m. to 3 p.m. on Friday.